Feature display and style

 If your layer has numeric fields, you can choose to group your data by number ranges.
 For this grouping option, you must choose a classification method.
 Each classification method takes your data and divides it into classes (groups).
 Classification method options include Equal Interval, Natural Breaks, and Quantile.
 The value at which a feature is placed into a different class is often referred to as a class break.
 The way in which class breaks are determined by each grouping method is discussed below.

 Natural Breaks classes are based on natural groupings inherent in the data.
-Class breaks that best group similar values and maximize the differences between classes are identified.
+Class breaks that best group similar values and that maximize the differences between classes are identified.
 The features are divided into classes whose boundaries are set where there are relatively big differences in the data values.
 Natural Breaks classification is good for mapping data values that are not evenly distributed as it places clustered values in the same class.

 In Quantile classification, each class contains an equal number of features (for example, 10 per class or 20 per class).
 A quantile classification is well suited to linearly distributed data.
 It is useful when you want to emphasize the relative position of a feature among other features—for example, to show that a store is in the top quarter of all stores by sales.
 Quantile classification assigns the same number of data values to each class.
 There are no empty classes or classes with too few or too many values.
 Because features are grouped in equal numbers in each class using quantile classification, the resulting map can often be misleading.
 Similar features can be placed in adjacent classes, or features with widely different values can be put in the same class.
 You can minimize this distortion by increasing the number of classes.